douglasgreen/outlines/language/esperanto/wordlist.en.md

 premi - to press
 premo - pressure
 prenado - taking
-prendi - (skip, not an Esperanto word) preni - to take preno - taking preparado - preparation prepari - to prepare pre - (skip, not an Esperanto word) preskripta - prescriptive preta - ready pretigi - to prepare, to make ready
+preni - to take
+preno - taking
+preparado - preparation
+prepari - to prepare
+preskripta - prescriptive
+preta - ready
+pretigi - to prepare, to make ready